ghitron/icons-pixel/README.md

 ### Content

-As of now there are just 21 icons total (with many just being different versions of the same thing).
+As of now there are just a few icons.
 But i will probably keep adding stuff over the time.

 <img src="preview.png" alt="Preview" width="500"/>